MONDAY July 15, 2013 ~ THE ADVENTURE BEGINS. UM, WAIT. HOLD THAT THOUGHT.

 5:00 a.m.
 Woke up to a pancake breakfast cooked by my Dad (a.k.a.
 Papa).
 Very nice.

 12:00 p.m.
 Extremely smooth border crossing into Canada at Beaver Creek, Yukon Territory.
 Tristan was amused when the border agent locked himself out of his booth.
-He’d come around to look in the back of the van in order to confirm kids’ identities.
+He’d come out and around to look in the back of the van to confirm kids’ identities.
 T said he couldn’t hear him, but saw him mouth a bad word when he pulled on the handle and realized the door was locked.
 I asked him if it was “French.”
 He grinned and said, “It was!”
 We crack ourselves up.

 WEDNESDAY July 17, 2013 ~ DAY TWO